-- People who are developmentally challenged, or mentally retarded, feel grief as intensely as other family members.
+- People with developmental or mental challenges feel grief just as intensely as other family members.
 Don’t overlook their needs.

 - Grief can affect performance in the workplace.
-Employers need to be especially sensitive to a grieving employees needs.
+Employers need to be especially sensitive to the needs of grieving employees.

-- Mother’s Day.
-Father’s Day.
-Christmas.
-A birthday.
-An anniversary.
-Acknowledging the deceased on important days is not morbid or unnatural.
+- Mother’s Day, Father’s Day, Christmas, a birthday, an anniversary should be acknowledged.
+This is not morbid or unnatural.
 Go ahead and share your memory with a grieving family member.
 The loved one is already on their mind.
 Let them know it’s OK to not feel OK.